 Please meet the following people whom we’ve helped and who have kindly allowed us to share their stories:

-Neill Duncan is a saxophonist who lost his arm due to cancer.
+Neill Duncan is a professional saxophonist who lost his arm due to an aggressive form of cancer.
 This is his story.

 Neill is a professional saxophonist.
 In late 2012 Neill lost his left arm to sarcoma, a rare and aggressive form of cancer, leaving him unable to continue as a professional saxophone player.
 A close friend of Neill’s, refusing to give up on his friend and colleague, found a specialist overseas who builds instruments from scratch, in this case a one handed sax.
 Support Act contacted Neill to see how we could help and paid for the new saxophone.